 History of the Program

 In 1988, the program was initiated, and Bill Hall served as the interim chair.
 Dale Purves assumed the role of the first permanent chair of the department in 1990.
-The program has a current enrollment of about 60 students and graduates about five students a year.
+The program has a current enrollment of about 60 students and graduates about twelve students a year.
 Over 100 students have completed the program and received their Ph.D.’s.
 Almost all of our students pursue postdoctoral fellowships after completing their dissertations.